drpdishant/cf-docs/README.md

 **Cloud Console:** [console.openxcell.dev](https://console.openxcell.dev)
 ## Overview

+> Making deployments fun and easy for the developers

-Openxcell Cloud is a distribution of [Cloudfoundry](https://cloudfoundry.org) Managed by DevOps Team to provide self service app deployment platform for development teams.
+Openxcell Cloud is built on top of Kubernetes with [cf-for-k8s](https://cf-for-k8s.io/) a distribution of [Cloudfoundry](https://cloudfoundry.org) managed by the operations team at Openxcell to provide a unified and self service platform for developers to deploy and manage their applications.

-> cf push .. and your app is live
+Integrated with technologies like [open service broker api](https://www.openservicebrokerapi.org/) and [paketo](https://paketo.io/) we bring you the best in class platform where you can manage applications and their backing services, easily and in a fun way.
+Install the CLI or use the [Stratos Console](https://console.openxcell.dev) to get started.

+[Paketo Buildpacks](https://paketo.io/) are based on [cloud native buildpack](https://buildpacks.io/) standards to magically convert your source code into production ready container images, that just run.
+- No Dockerfiles
+- No 100's of lines of pipelines

+### Embracing Devops
+At Openxcell we strive to embrace a Devops culture and mindset, and this is one such attempt to bring a cultural shift to the organization, by creating consistent and streamlined processes across teams, shifting responsibility and accountability of the application development to their respective teams.

 ## Quick Setup